mitre/im_sample_algorithm/docs/bada_usage_guide.md

 ## Using this Code without BADA

-External users of this code may prefer not to use the BADA model for aircraft performance data.
-It is reasonably possible to entirely remove BADA from this code base and still get desired performance.
+External users of this code may prefer not to rely upon the BADA model for aircraft performance data.
+It is possible to fully remove BADA references from this code base and still get desired performance.
 To do so, supply an alternate data source for ownship's flight envelope (e.g. min/max speeds under various operating conditions) and provide those instead.
-Pay particular attention to [IMAlgorithm::LimitImSpeedCommand()](https://github.com/mitre/im_sample_algorithm/blob/968030837f662a197c0e2755280756b18ce9f5b6/IntervalManagement/IMAlgorithm.cpp#L397).
+Pay particular attention to populating the code in [IMAlgorithm::LimitImSpeedCommand()](https://github.com/mitre/im_sample_algorithm/blob/968030837f662a197c0e2755280756b18ce9f5b6/IntervalManagement/IMAlgorithm.cpp#L397).

+As an alternative to BADA, one may consider using the open-source [WRAP](https://github.com/junzis/wrap) aviation data product.
+However no attempt has been made by MITRE to use that project.
+Let us know how it goes! :four_leaf_clover: